bernardjhuang/gamerunnersnews/_posts/2014-10-31-calculating-stat-ratios-4.md

 Enjoy playing beefy AP Champions (Gragas, Swain, Singed, Maokai, and the such)?
 Ever wondered what the perfect ratio was to achieve Off-Tank Status whilst maintaining a high damage?
 If so, then let's delve into the dimension of mathematics and quantify the perfect Balanced Defense x AP Ratio.

 The calculations methods will be the same methods as in the previous article - measuring the True Value or the Effectiveness of stats, and minimalizing Diminishing % Returns.
-For more information on Effectiveness, check the previous article (link).
+For more information on Effectiveness, check the [previous article](http://news.gamerunners.gg/lol/health-x-armor-3/).
 For information on minimalizing Diminishing % Returns, check the optimum [Health x Armor Article](http://news.gamerunners.gg/lol/calculating-optimum-stat-ratios/).
 Alright, the bell has rung.
 Take your seats because class has begun!

 ## The Cost of Health, Armor, and AD/AP